 - We will have access to large programming space (formerly the ballroom of the old hotel).

-- A staff member from Online & Transfer Services will have an office located in the hall giving you easy access to get your questions answered by OTS staff.
+- A staff member from Transfer Admissions & Engagement will have an office located in the hall giving you easy access to get your questions answered by staff.